judus/componeer/README.md

 selectors.
 It avoids enforcing a specific API or necessitating class inheritance, thus minimizing the learning curve for developers.

-It encourages you to coherently encapsulate and stage those small yet crucial pieces of code—such as event handlers and DOM manipulations that are often written directly into scripts without structure for growing into more complex components.
-As the components do not adhere to a proprietary API, they remain easy to port to other frameworks, ensuring versatility and adaptability in your development journey.
+It encourages you to coherently encapsulate and stage those small yet crucial pieces of code — such as event handlers and DOM manipulations that are often written directly into scripts without structure — for growing into more complex components.
+As the components do not adhere to a proprietary API, they remain easy to port to other frameworks, ensuring versatility and adaptability.

 ## Getting Started